NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 DNSSEC was introduced to provide DNS with data origin authentication and data integrity.
-This introduced quite an amount of complexity and fragility to the DNS which in turn still hinders general adoption.
+This brought quite an amount of complexity and fragility to the DNS which in turn still hinders general adoption.
-When an operator decides to publish a newly signed zone there is no way to realistically check that DNS will not break for the zone.
+When an operator decides to publish a newly signed zone there is no way to realistically check that DNS resolution will not break for the zone.

+Recent efforts that improve troubleshooting DNS and DNSSEC include Extended DNS Errors [@!RFC8914] and DNS Error Reporting [@!DNS-ERROR-REPORTING].
+The former defines error codes that can be attached to a response as EDNS options.
+The latter introduces a way for resolvers to report those error codes to the zone operators.

-This document describes a method called "dry-run DNSSEC" that gives confidence to operators to adopt DNSSEC by introducing a new DS Type Digest Algorithm.
+This document describes a method called "dry-run DNSSEC" that builds upon the two aforementioned efforts and gives confidence to operators to adopt DNSSEC by introducing a new DS Type Digest Algorithm.
-Resolvers that don't support the algorithm continue to treat the delegation as insecure [@RFC6840, see, section 5.2].
-Validating resolvers are signaled to treat the delegation as being in an intermediate test step for DNSSEC.
-Valid answers yield authentic data (AD) responses.
-Therefore, clients that expect the AD flag can already profit from the transition.
-Invalid answers instead of SERVFAIL yield the response that would have been answered when no dry-run DS would have been present in the parent.
-For zones that had only dry-run DS RRs in the parent, an invalid answer yields an insecure response.
-This is of course not proper data integrity but the delegation should not be considered DNSSEC signed at this point.

-Based on DNS Error Reporting [@DNS-ERROR-REPORTING], invalid answers for dry-run DNSSEC errors generate reports in order to monitor potential DNS breakage when changing the DNSSEC configuration for a zone.
-This is also the main purpose of dry-run DNSSEC.

-The signed zone is publicly deployed but DNSSEC configuration errors cannot break DNS resolution yet.
-DNSSEC health feedback can pinpoint potential issues back to the operator.
-When the operator is confident that the DNSSEC adoption does not introduce DNS breakage, the real DS record can be published on the parent zone and that concludes the actual DNSSEC deployment.
+The zone operator signs the zone and makes sure that the DS record published on the parent side uses the specific DS Type Digest Algorithm.

-Dry-run DNSSEC can further be used on already singed zones to test key rollovers.
-In this case a dry-run DS record for the future key is used next to the current DS record which itself needs to be also presented in the dry-run format.
+Validating resolvers that don't support the DS Type Digest algorithm ignore it as per [@!RFC6840, see, section 5.2].
-Validating resolvers that understand dry-run DNSSEC first try to validate with a dry-run DS before falling back to real DSes.
+Validating resolvers that do support dry-run DNSSEC make use of [@!RFC8914] and [@!DNS-ERROR-REPORTING] to report any DNSSEC errors to the zone operator.

-For further end-to-end DNS testing, a new EDNS0 option code is introduced that a client can send along with a query to a validating resolver.
-This signals validating resolvers that the client has opted-in to DNSSEC errors for dry-run delegations.
-The resolver still uses DNS Error Reporting [@DNS-ERROR-REPORTING] for dry-run errors but instead of the insecure answer it provides the client with the SERVFAIL answer, same as with actual DNSSEC.
-These clients are called "wet-run clients".
+If a DNSSEC validation error was due to dry-run DNSSEC, validation restarts by ignoring the dry-run DS in order to give the real DNS response to the client.

+This allows real world testing with resolvers that support dry-run DNSSEC by reporting DNSSEC feedback, without breaking DNS resolution for the domain under test.

 # Terminology